environmental-forecasting/model-ensembler/docs/contributing.md

 and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation
-The model-ensembler could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+The `model-ensembler` documentation can always be improved, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+Refer to the [Documentation Guidelines](#documentation-guidelines) below for guidance on how to contribute to the docs.

 ### Submit Feedback
-The best way to send feedback is to file an issue at https://github.com/antarctica/model-ensembler/issues.
+The best way to send feedback is to [open an issue](https://github.com/antarctica/model-ensembler/issues).

 If you are proposing a feature: